Gabrielle Barnby, author and creative practitioner, Orkney.

 She writes novels, short stories, reviews and poetry, and also encourages creativity in others through community events and workshops.

-My new novel Across the Silent Sea will be released this summer with Sparsile Books.
+I am thrilled to announce that my new novel Across the Silent Sea is now released with Sparsile Books.

 Esther’s dreams of a glamorous life in London are shattered when she has a serious accident which leaves her with life-changing injuries.
 Living in her childhood home in Orkney, she retreats into a silent world until Marcus, a musician down on his luck, comes to stay on the island and reaches out to her through his music.

-Previous publications include my novel The Oystercatcher Girl, a narrative set in the wild landscape of the Orkney Islands, spiced with mystery, danger and romance.
-My collection of short stories, The House with the Lilac Shutters and other stories, is set in the warm foothills of the Pyrenees and explores the secrets and passions of interconnected lives.
+Previous publications include The Oystercatcher Girl, a narrative set in the wild landscape of the Orkney Islands, spiced with mystery, danger and romance.
+The House with the Lilac Shutters and other stories is a collection of short fiction set in the warm foothills of the Pyrenees and delves into the secrets and passions of interconnected lives.

 ‘There are always imperfections, they are my troublesome companions on the road to insight.